Structural Stability Hypothesis of Dual Unitary Quantum Chaos: Conclusions

 Besides their consequences on the structural stability of dual-unitary correlations, our findings have an important consequence on the interplay between ergodicity and disorder.
 Indeed, since spatial disorder does not affect dual-unitarity breaking (only two-body couplings can break dual-unitarity), our results imply that whenever a quantum many-body system is close to an interacting (non-SWAP) dual unitary point its spectral correlations are always random-matrix-like, irrespective of the disorder strength --- for instance, the particular family used in our numerical analysis has maximal disorder strength.
 This rules out the possibility of Floquet MBL in the thermodynamic limit for systems close enough to the dual-unitary point.

-Although these findings are remarkable, they are in many ways only a stepping stone to the development of a comprehensive theory of structural stability in quantum many-body systems, and many key questions are still open.
-In particular, we identify two compelling directions for future research.
+Although these findings are remarkable, they are in many ways only a stepping stone to the development of a comprehensive theory of structural stability for Floquet dual-unitary circuits, and many key questions remain open.
+In particular, it would be important to explore the degree of generality of the structural stability we found in dual unitary circuits by investigating more general perturbations.
+Moreover, further research is required to corroborate and expand our perturbative approach.
+To this end, we identify two main directions.

 The first is to find quantitative estimates or bounds for the radius of convergence of our perturbative expansion.
 Indeed, at the moment we have merely shown that, under our two assumptions, the radius is finite.
 However, we gave no information on its value.
 A quantitative estimate of the radius of convergence could potentially lead to the identification of the point of transition to the non-ergodic (i.e.\ localised) regime, which might be occur for a finite value of two-body coupling or only at the trivially localised point where the qubits are disconnected.
 A related question is whether one can identify the transition point expanding around the trivially localised point.